kai-kj/microcompute/README.md

 ### Standalone version

 To compile the microcompute library, run:

 ```
-make standalone_lib
+make library STANDALONE=true
 ```

-A static library file will be generated in `lib/` and the header file will be available in `include/`.
+A static library file and header file will be generated in `out/`.

-The examples can be compiled by running:
+The examples can be compiled and run by:

 ```
-make examples
+make run_examples
 ```

 The compiled example binaries will be generated in `example/`.

 When using microcompute in this way, the following libraries are needed:

 ```
--lmicrocompute -lgbm -lEGL -lGL -lGLEW
+-lmicrocompute -lEGL -lGL
 ```

 ### For use inside a OpenGL program

 To compile the microcompute library, run:

 ```
 make library
 ```

 When using microcompute in this way, the following libraries are needed:

 ```
--lmicrocompute -lGL -lGLEW
+-lmicrocompute -lGL
 ```

 ## License